OUR STAFF

 Melissa Dai

-Apprentice Melissa Dai is a graduating senior at Northwestern University, where she has built a track record in rigorous investigative journalism through in-depth reporting and data analysis.
-Her work centers on empathetic, human-focused storytelling that exposes systemic failures and amplifies underrepresented voices.
-Previously, she interned with Injustice Watch, NBC Chicago’s investigative unit, and Investigate Midwest.
-She has also reported for ProPublica, MindSite News, the Pittsburgh Post-Gazette, the Worcester Telegram & Gazette and The Daily Northwestern.
+Apprentice Melissa Dai built a track record in rigorous investigative journalism through in-depth reporting and data analysis as a student at Northwestern.
+Her work centers on human-focused storytelling that exposes systemic failures and amplifies underrepresented voices.
+Melissa interned at Injustice Watch, NBC Chicago’s Investigative Unit and Investigate Midwest, and has also reported for ProPublica and MindSite News.

 Reema Saleh

-Apprentice Reema Saleh is a writer, researcher and digital producer in Chicago.
-Her journalism career began at the Chicago Reader, City Bureau and the Change Agents Journalism Lab, sparking her passion for community-engaged journalism throughout the city.
-As an independent journalist, she covers housing, transportation, arts and books, and local news for outlets including Block Club Chicago, Chicago Sun-Times and South Side Weekly, and serves as a daily editor at the Chicago Review of Books.
-She holds a master’s degree in public policy from the University of Chicago, where she learned how to blend research and storytelling for social impact.
+Apprentice Reema Saleh began her journalism career at the Chicago Reader, City Bureau and the Change Agents Journalism Lab, which sparked her passion for community-engaged journalism.
+She writes for outlets including Block Club Chicago, Chicago Sun-Times and South Side Weekly, and serves as a daily editor at the Chicago Review of Books.
+She holds a master’s degree in public policy from the University of Chicago.